MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-teams-policies.md

 ## Turn off the ability to receive video

-When you turn off the ability to receive video, the no-entry symbol appears on the **Video** button.
+When you turn off the ability to receive video, the **Video** button.

 ![Screenshot of Call window with Video button disabled.](media/calling-teams-policies-video-disabled.JPG "Screenshot of Call window with Video button disabled")